PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • Installing deck padding around your seat for your dog to lay beside you

 My kayaking buddy removed her front seat entirely and installed a custom dog hammock between the gunwales.
 Her Cocker Spaniel lounges like royalty while she paddles from the rear position.
+This modification works especially well for anxious dogs who want to be close to their owner while still having their own defined space.

 5. Cargo Deck Conversion